AlibabaCloudDocs/smartag/intl.en-US/Best Practices/SAG-100WM inline mode configuration tutorial.md

 2. Click **Create SmartAG**.
 3. Configure the SAG device and click **Buy Now**.

-    For more information, see[Buy a Smart Access Gateway Hardware](../intl.en-US/Pricing/Buy a Smart Access Gateway Hardware.md#).
+    For more information, see [Buy a Smart Access Gateway Hardware](../intl.en-US/Pricing/Buy a Smart Access Gateway Hardware.md#).

     **Note:** In this tutorial, the **SAG-100WM** specification and the **Stand-alone** usage method are selected.